jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         the appliances with the inner part of the lips and cheeks.
 For this you will be provided with a special wax that you must place on the bracket that is bothering you and thus solve the problem.</span></p>\n"
-    - question: Is it necessary to place them on all teeth?
+    - question: Do they need to be placed on all teeth?
       answer: "<p>In the vast majority of cases yes.
 To obtain optimal results, it is also necessary to place bands </span><em>(metal rings)</em></span> around the molars, since these are the ones that provide the necessary anchorage